1 East Diamond Ave. Ste F Gaithersburg, MD 20877 301.330.2606

 Quarantine *When in Doubt, Wait it Out.
 If you believe your instrument has been in an environment where COVID-19 was a concern, quarantine your instrument and bow.
 Take at least three days off of playing your instrument.
 This feels like the hardest thing to do, but it can be a great time to study scores, brush up on theory, listen to new composers, and develop your ear training.

 Stay Safe This feels like common sense these days, but do your best to remain healthy and stop the spread of COVID-19.
-Stay home when you can and, if you have to go out, WEAR A MASK and stay at least 6' away from others, and wash those hands!!
+Get vaccinated as soon as you are able, stay home when you can and, if you do out, wear a mask and stay at least 6' away from others, and wash those hands!!

-We hope you remain safe and are able to find peace in practicing!
+We hope you remain safe and find peace in making music however you are able!